JaremGallegos/JaremGallegos/README.md

 <h4>📌 About This Repository</h4>
 <samp>
-I analyze computing metrics to prevent issues before they happen.
-This repository contains my notes and analysis methods:<br>
+My passion is analyzing computing metrics for early issue detection.
+This repository contains my notes and analysis methods:<br><br>
 ✅ Code samples and tools for COBOL, CICS, DB2, and mainframe-related projects.<br>
 ✅ Infrastructure as Code (IaC) examples using Terraform for cloud automation.<br>
 ✅ Python scripts and automation solutions for Cisco DevNet.<br>